sim0n00ps/OF-DRM/README.md

 The only thing you need to do is go to the [releases](https://github.com/sim0n00ps/OF-DRM/releases) page and download the latest release zip file.

-Extract the zip file somewhere safe using 7zip or winrar, you should have 3 files and 1 folder:
+Extract the zip file somewhere safe using 7zip or winrar, you should have 3 files and 2 folders:
 - OF DRM.exe
 - auth.json
 - e_sqlite3.dll
 - EXEs - this contains yt-dlp.exe, mp4decrypt.exe and ffmpeg.exe with the paths already set up correctly in the auth.json file.
 DO NOT TOUCH THEM IF YOU DON'T KNOW WHAT YOU ARE DOING!
+- cdm - this is where you need to put your device_client_id_blob and device_private_key files.
+They need to be placed in `cdm/devices/chrome_1610/`.

 Next you need to fill out the auth.json file.
 1. Go to www.onlyfans.com and login.